bendqh1/drupal/drupal/sub_theme/readme.md

-In root/themes create a theme directory and add the files here to it.
+In root/themes create a theme directory and add the files to it.